User submitted events in WordPress

 Name your user submitted event page in WordPress

-Now all you need to do is hit Publish to publish your form.
+Now, all you need to do is hit Publish to publish your form.
+Feel free to use the many styling options in the Block Editor to customize the form appearance to your liking.

 Publish your user submitted events form